November 06, 2020 5 min read

 If purchased from a store, carefully processed Aloe Vera products usually contain preservatives to help keep the beneficial ingredients active for an extended period of time, depending on the label, from a few weeks to several years.
 Whether Aloe Vera gel, juice or extract, or capsules, here is a guide for the expected shelf life of each:

-When properly stored per the label’s instructions, Aloe Vera gel has a normal expiration date of two years.
+When properly stored per the label’s instructions, Aloe Vera gel has a normal expiration date of two to three years.
 It isn’t necessary to keep refrigerated but stored in a cool, dry place free of natural sunlight is a good idea.
 To keep gel from drying out, the lid should be tightened after use and hands should be cleaned prior to use in order to avoid contaminating the gel with outside microbes if it is an open container or tub (vs. a tube or pump bottle).
 If you bring the gel outside to the beach or park, do not leave it in direct sunlight.
 Keep it in your backpack or beach bag to prevent the gel from drying out.
 If the gel dries out, it loses its active ingredients and will no longer be effective when used.

 2-3 years (room temperature), or 5+ years (frozen or refrigerated)